Jacksonalcazar/Thiophene-Reactivity-toward-Singlet-Oxygen/README.md

 ### Prepare Your Inputs:

 - Inside the "Input for ORCA" folder, find two sub-folders: "Gas" and "Methanol".
-- Choose "Gas" if your objective is to predict thiophene reactivity with singlet oxygen without solvent effect.
+- Choose "Gas" if your objective is to predict thiophene reactivity toward singlet oxygen without solvent effect.
 For predictions in a methanolic environment, use the inputs in "Methanol".

 ### File Format Requirements: